 They are terrified of being intrusive especially with Millennials.

 However, Barna Group’s research shows that only 15% of Millenials don’t want to share any information when visiting a church.

-The pastor and volunteers involved with visitors should carry a pen and connect card.
+It all starts with the pastor and volunteers involved with visitors carrying a pen and visitor cards.

 99% of people will give their name, address, email and best contact number.